Home Working in Australia – What you need to know

 Renew your WHV

 If you come to Australia with a WHV (valid for one year), you can extend it for a second year if you work 88 days of regional work during the first year of your visa.
-Y a third year of WHV with 6 months of regional work.
+You can do a third year of WHV with 6 months of regional work during your second year.
+You will have to apply for a new WHV and pay the fee ($635).

 Turn your visa into a student visa or tourist visa

 At the end of your temporary work visa, you can switch to a student visa by registering for a course.
 It can be a course in a school (university, TAFE, etc.) or simple language course.
-The cost of a student visa is $650 (as at July 2022).
+The cost of a student visa is $710 (visa fee until July 2024).

 You can also apply for a tourist visa (eVisitor).
 This is valid for 3 months but does not allow you to work legally.
 It can, however, give you the time you need to find a sponsor.
 There are several options available to you in this case.
 But be aware that your tourist visa will cost you much more if you apply for it from Australia.